Triage: RIGHT KNEE PAIN THAT BEGAN LAST NIGHT, HX OF ARTHRITIS. NO FALL/INJURY.

 • Chemistries: normal including LFT’s

-What is the most likely cause of the anemia?
+What is the most likely cause of the arthrocentesis findings?

 SCROLL DOWN FOR ANSWERS & 1-MINUTE CONSULT